wasmerio/ate/doc/design.md

-Note: For the observant reader this means if AES is broken in the future then everything is broken no matter what asymmetric signature or encryption algorithms as this would allow for reading of all the data without the need to break asymmetric cryptographic - however - AES is currently deemed post quantum resistant when doubling the key size - no viable alternatives exist at the time of writing.
+Note: For the observant reader this means if AES is broken in the future then everything is broken no matter what asymmetric signature or encryption algorithms as this would allow for reading of all the data without the need to break asymmetric cryptographic.
+AES is currently deemed post quantum resistant when doubling the key size besides this no viable alternatives exist at the time of design.
 `

 All of these algorithms are candidates for NIST post quantum cryptography: